dejvokep/safe-net/README.md

 # 🔧 Setup and support

-Download the latest release from the panel on the right. **BungeeCord 1.19 and ProtocolLib 5.0.0 or newer are required.** Otherwise, use release most suitable for your environment:
+Download the latest release from the panel on the right. **BungeeCord 1.19 and ProtocolLib 5.0.0 or newer are required.** Otherwise, use the most suitable release for your environment:

 | SafeNET | BungeeCord | ProtocolLib | Game |
 | ------- | ---------- | ----------- | ---- |